jberkenbilt/qfs/README.md

 # XXX work in

-* scan repo: -- traverse contents of repository as repo using x for extra keys
-* scan repo:site -- scan a site database from the repo
+* examples of using scan repo:site with dynamic filters
-* scan s3://bucket/prefix  -- list a bucket; no -db option
 * do completion and help
 * don't need pull-repo.
 Use pull -n and move the file instead.
 * list and get are still useful. rsync is still useful.